bfut/ReaScripts/README.md

   3. Run the script.

+## Copy items to project markers (propagate)
+* bfut_Copy items to project markers, remove overlaps.lua
+* bfut_Copy items within time selection to project markers, remove overlaps.lua

+Propagates selected items to project markers.

+How to use:
+  1. There must be at least one project marker.
+  1. Select media item(s).
+  1. Run the script.

 ## Copy and replace selected items
 * bfut_Copy item to clipboard.lua
 * bfut_Paste item from clipboard to selected items (replace).lua